nikhil-sethi/drone-mpc-planner/doc/nuc_install.md

 #image install tweaks:
 - Set DefaultTimeoutStopSec in /etc/systemd/system.conf to 15
 - Change the background
-- remove everything from data folder and remove pats_daemon.log
+- remove everything from data folder and remove pats_daemon.log and the pats_logs/term.log
 - screen lock off
 - allow for normal users:
 ```